 The order of names on the ballot paper is decided by a draw.
 The Returning Officer places the names of all candidates in opaque spheres after the close of nominations and seals them in a ballot box.
 The order in which the names are drawn from the box is the order in which they will appear on the ballot paper.

-The draw for ballot paper positions occurs immediately following the close of nominations at the Place of Declaration of Nominations.
+The draw for ballot paper positions occurs as soon as practicable following the close of nominations at the Place of Declaration of Nominations.

 Public employees standing for election